CLSherrod/clsherrod.github.io/_posts/2007-12-06-prosperity-mindset.md

 date: 2007-12-06
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - prosperity
 permalink: /prosperity-mindset/
 excerpt: Only people with the right mindset will win.
 ---